-To prevent packet loss, any required bandwidth changes are sequenced between the CM and the CMTS.
-As an example, in the upstream, if the Service Flow bandwidth is to be reduced, the CM reduces its payload bandwidth first, and then the CMTS reduces the bandwidth scheduled for the Service Flow.
-If the Service Flow bandwidth is to be increased, the CMTS increases the bandwidth scheduled for the Service Flow first, and then the CM increases its payload bandwidth.
+If an upstream Service Flow's bandwidth is being reduced, the CM reduces its payload bandwidth first and then the CMTS reduces the bandwidth scheduled for the Service Flow.
+If an upstream Service Flow's bandwidth is being increased, the CMTS increases the bandwidth scheduled for the Service Flow first and then the CM increases its payload bandwidth.